christine-seibert/christine-for-nh/docs/index.md

 or Adopted into law, and one other that was sadly Vetoed by the Governor, I am very proud of the work I did for you in my first term in office.

-??? tip "Sponsered Bills Record from [Bill Track 50](https://www.billtrack50.com/legislatordetail/27326)"
+??? tip "Sponsored Bills Record from [Bill Track 50](https://www.billtrack50.com/legislatordetail/27326)"

     | Bill | Bill Name | Summary | Progress |
     | ---- |---------- | ------- | -------- |